pondersource/peppol-php/docs/ngi-assure-proposal.md

   * based on existing code from https://github.com/OCA/edi
 4. Peppol-Invoice parser
   * based on existing code from https://github.com/OCA/edi
 5. Proof-of-Concept of CRDT-based collaborative invoice composition (joint with George Svarovsky's "Securing Shared Decentralised Live Information with m-ld" project, which was already funded through NGI-Assure).
+This part will be done in JavaScript as a stand-alone piece of code, since it's only a proof-of-concept, and m-ld is not available in Python yet.

 # Does the project have other funding sources, both past and present?
 # (If you want, you can in addition attach a budget at the bottom of the form)